 Action Alerts--Take Action Suggestions! -- thank you to those who have been calling.

-SAWDF is trying to make sense of what seems to be happening at the Legislature on water...it boils down to the only "property rights" in groundwater that legislators view as important are the rights of those who sell --- or want to sell ---their water.
+SAWDF is trying to make sense of what has happened at the Legislature on water...it boils down to the only "property rights" in groundwater that legislators view as important are the rights of those who sell their water--- or want to sell their water.
 And if a legislator DOES disagree with this model, they don't seem able to stand up and express that disagreement.
 Hopefully, we will change that mindset over the interim before the next session ---if you want to help, send us a message at email@example.com

 We had a great turnout on the LCRA SUNSET bill at the Senate Water & Rural Affairs Committee--- did they listen?
 They listened hard enough to realize they didn't want to hear from us again when the Sunset Bill came over to the House later in April -- they shut us down and would not let us tell our story in the House Natural Resources Committee.